pcal43/mob-filter/CONFIG.md

 # Configuring Mob-Filter

-Please choose the version you are running:
+To ensure you're looking at the right version of the docs, please choose the version of the mod you are running:

 * [`0.16.0+1.21.6`](../0.16.0+1.21.6/CONFIG-GUIDE.md)
-*

 * [`0.16.0+1.21.6`](../0.16.0+1.21.6/CONFIG.md)
 * [`0.15.0+1.21.5`](../0.15.0+1.21.5/CONFIG.md)
 * [`0.14.4+1.21.4`](../0.14.4+1.21.4/CONFIG.md)